 All waste incineration in Finland includes energy recovery and the emissions are reported under NFR 1A1a or NFR 1A2gviii.
+The category is not a key category for any pollutants.

-SO2.
-NOx.
-NMVOC.
-Particle, POP and heavy metal emissions
+SO2, NOx, NMVOC, particle and heavy metal emissions

 SO2, NOx, NMVOC, particle and heavy metal emissions are reported by the plants according to the monitoring requirements in the environmental permits.